 There’s no other dwelling like Singapore.
 Located just off the southern tip of Malaysia, this vigorous city-state boasts a gorgeous blend of Malaysian, Indian, Chinese, Arab and English cultures – all with its own Singaporean spiral.
 The “Lion City,” as it’s discussed to, is filled with wonderful culinary practices, state-of-the-art lodgings and exciting nightlife.

-Do visit the list of places mentioned below on your next Singapore tour package.
+Do visit the list of places mentioned below on your next Singapore Holiday Tour Packages.

 Victoria Street is a major two-way highway in Singapore.
 It links Kallang Road in the northeast with Hill Street in the southwest.
 En route, Victoria Street passes through the planning areas of Kallang, Rochor, Downtown Core and Museum.
 Victoria Street is well identified for promotional hotels and the area is slaying with so many different types of cuisine.
 While in Singapore – visit places near Victoria Street are Lee Kong Chian Natural History Museum, The Intan, Sri Sivan Temple, Malay Village, and Peranakan Houses.